anjana2391/demo-repo/README.md

 watch tutorial on YouTube.

 ## Local Development

-1. Open index.html in your browser.
+1. open index.html in your browser.